 Some of the hosting packages or even web hosts actually set a limit to the amount of bandwidth that is available for you to use each month, which is referred to as bandwidth allocation.
 If your website does not get too many visitors, this might not be an issue.
 However, if you are experiencing growth in traffic or an unexpected surge in demand happens (like when one of your posts goes viral), you might find yourself going beyond the bandwidth allocation.

-Once this happens, one of two things can happen: you might find that the web host prevents the website from displaying for the remainder of the month or you could find yourself being billed for the extra bandwidth that you have used, which is similar to what happens if you go beyond your allocated mobile phone data.
+According to uSave, once this happens, one of two things can happen: you might find that the web host prevents the website from displaying for the remainder of the month or you could find yourself being billed for the extra bandwidth that you have used, which is similar to what happens if you go beyond your allocated mobile phone data.

 Paying for the additional bandwidth and having your website taken offline are both not very desirable options, especially since going beyond the bandwidth allocation shows that your website is doing particularly well.
 What you should be looking for is a web host that offers wither unlimited or unmetered bandwidth on smaller (shared) hosting packages as well as bandwidth allocations on bigger (dedicated server) plans that are so high that you are hardly ever likely to surpass them.